“What To Include In A Rental Contract” written by Mike Marko

 3. Term Of The Tenancy

 The rental contract should clearly define the term of the tenancy prior to renting the unit.
 The terms of the tenancy should be understood and be clear between both parties.
-The rental contract can and should specify if the tenancy is a rental agreement that is a fixed-term lease or one that is month to month rental.
+The rental contract can and should specify if the tenancy is a rental agreement that is a fixed-term lease or one that is a month to month rental.

 A fixed-term lease is defined by the specific length agreed to when signing the contract.
 A fixed-term lease usually lasts a year but can also be extended.
 Normally when a fixed-term lease expires the rental then becomes a month to month rental agreement but the rental contract originally signed and agreed to still stays in place until the tenant vacates the rental.
 The fixed-term lease allows the property management firm and the tenant to feel more stable in the rental because of the length defined is legally protected.
 Also when negotiating a fixed-term lease it is common to lock in the rent price which is a major benefit for the tenant to avoid undue rental increases.